ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 This document is intended to explain the characteristics of streaming media delivery that have surprised network designers or transport experts who lack specific media expertise, since streaming media highlights key differences between common assumptions in existing networking practices and observations of media delivery issues encountered when streaming media over those existing networks.

+## Key Definitions {#key-def}

-This document defines "high-bitrate streaming media" as follows:
+This document defines "high-bitrate streaming media over the Internet" as follows:

 - "High-bitrate" is a context-sensitive term broadly intended to capture rates that can be sustained over some but not all of the target audience's network connections.
 A snapshot of values commonly qualifying as high-bitrate on today's Internet is given by the higher-value entries in {{bvr}}.
 - "Streaming" means the continuous transmission of media segments from a server to a client and its simultaneous consumption by the client.